SAP-archive/helm-broker/docs/run-local.md

 >**NOTE:**  Not all features are available when you run the Helm Broker locally.
 All features which perform actions with Tiller do not work.
 Additionally, the controller performs operation on ClusterServiceBroker/ServiceBroker resources, which are part of Service Catalog.

-You can run the controller and the broker configured with in-memory storage (without etcd), but then the broker cannot read data stored by the controller:
+>**NOTE:** You can run the Controller and the Broker configured with the in-memory storage (without etcd), but then the Broker cannot read data stored by the Controller:

 ```bash
 APP_HELM_TILLER_TLS_ENABLED=false \